Team-BHP > Travelogues

 Mouthwatering thread indeed, and lovely writing.
 Excellent pictures as well.
 Kolkata has a lot of history and culture to explore, and hence has always been in my list of cities to visit.
 Even though I am not a big foodie, I'll make it a point to visit this place when I am there.

-ChiragM is offline (2) Thanks
+ChiragM is online now (2) Thanks

 Old 24th December 2019, 13:45 #8